onnela-lab/beiwedata/README.md

 ## Bluetooth
 Bluetooth files contain: `timestamp`, `MAC`, and `RSSI`.
 Note that `MAC` is actually the *hashed* MAC address of other devices. `RSSI` is in dBm.
+Note: due to restrictions starting in Android version 6 only a few devices can now report their mac address, instead these should report either "N/A" for their Mac address.

 ## Phone calls
 Call logs contain: `hashed phone number`, `call type`, `date`, and `duration in seconds`.
 Note that `date` is the equivalent of `timestamp` in other files (i.e., it is not a human-readable datetime object).
-This issue has been noted and will be fixed in a future update of the app.

 ## GPS
 GPS files contain: `time`, `latitude`, `longitude`, `altitude`, and `accuracy`.
 Note that `time` here is the equivalent of `timestamp` in other places.
 Again, programmers may change this in future versions to be more consistent.
 Accuracy is the accuracy in meters.